Vipxpert/LocalSync/README.md

 * Precaution!!
 1. Public your network can hinder security issues!
-2. While the app limits access to a most path.
-It still can be exploited in someway to mess with your files.
-I don't exactly know how it works.
+2. While the app limits access to a all path in the server.py.
+Someone may be able exploit HTTP's security to mess with your files.
 3. The app may use root!
 Which I'll try to eliminate later...

 What's the requirements to use this app?